 Tips and Tricks for Making this Instant Pot Teriyaki Chicken and Rice:

 - You can add all your veggies in at the beginning of the cook time if you want to skip the extra step, but they will be complete mush.
-You’ll get a much better texture if you add them just for the last couple minutes!
+You’ll get a much better texture if you add them just at the end!

 - I use boneless, skinless chicken breasts for a lean, healthy meal, but boneless, skinless chicken thighs would work great, too!
 You don’t need to add any extra cook time.